ciaranm/glasgow-constraint-solver/NOTE_FOR_AAAI25.md

 # Supplementary Material for "Certifying Bounds Propagation for Integer Multiplication Constraints"

-The implementation of the propagator and proof logging procedure discussed in the paper Ais in `gcs/constraints/mult_bc.cc`
+The implementation of the propagator and proof logging procedure discussed in the paper is in `gcs/constraints/mult_bc.cc`

 The implementation of the experiments and fractions examples is in